 Objectives for Accreditation

-This guidance applies to any product where the technical integrator use Capita / Capita SIMS web APIs to extract data and any of the data extracted from SIMS in the cloud.
+This guidance applies to any product where the technical integrator uses ESS SIMS web APIs to extract data and any of the data extracted from SIMS in the cloud.

-The objective of accreditation is to provide a secure choice for mutual customers when selecting products to augment their Capita / Capita SIMS products.
+The objective of accreditation is to provide a secure choice for mutual customers when selecting products to augment their SIMS products.
 This is a different processes in the cloud compared to the code review that we undertake as part of the 'on premise' application accreditation.

-Web applications have access to the secure APIs controlled by Capita via SIMS ID which:
+Web applications have access to the secure APIs provided by ESS via SIMS ID which: